CSC207-UofT/course-project-newtapp/phase2/design_document.md

 ## Packaging Strategies

    Our group has decided to package by the layers of Clean Architecture, to allow for easy sorting between the functionality and purpose of methods.
 Since our code was created with the purpose of fulfilling thoughtful and organized layers as demonstrated in Clean Architecture, packaging by layers allows for clear, concise and organized file sorting.
+   In Phase 2, we further decided to nest specific layers of Architecture, to make code organization and location faster and more efficient.

 ## Refactoring